COSMOGRAIL/PyCS/sphinx/source/tutorial/drawing.rst

 -----------------

 Of course, for about any purpose, we want our mock curves to be noisy.
 The first trivial way to do this is to add some random "white" (i.e., independent) noise to each magnitude measurement.
-This could be done by drawing random gaussian errors according to the errorbars of each point (option shotnoise="magerrs" below), or, to avoid explicitly using the errorbars, we could use the actual observed mismatch between your shifted lcs and the spline.
-To use this option, and for practical reasons that will become clear later, we need to "save" the residuals (:py:func:`pycs.sim.draw.saveresiduals`) of your lcs before drawing the mock curves.
+This could be done by drawing random gaussian errors according to the errorbars of each point (option shotnoise="magerrs" below), or, to avoid explicitly using the errorbars, we could use the actual observed mismatch between your shifted lcs and the spline, which are the residuals we saved just before.

 ::